 These devices monitor how much voltage goes into your homes and what voltages each appliance needs, then saves you the difference.
 Voltage optimisation devices can work on washing machines, tumble driers, dishwashers, televisions and lighting, and they can save you a lot of money in time.
 These devices would need to be installed by a professional electrician if you want to have optimal results.

 Modern showers can use as much water in five minutes as it takes to fill a bath.
-By purchasing a water efficient shower head, you can reduce the amount of water coming through the shower while still enjoying a power and invigorating shower.
+By purchasing a water-efficient showerhead, you can reduce the amount of water coming through the shower while still enjoying power and invigorating shower.
 You can save on both your water bill and on the electricity it took to heat the water.
-An efficient shower head can pay for itself within a year or less.
+An efficient showerhead can pay for itself within a year or less.

 5. Cavity wall insulation

 Heat can really be lost out of a house through simple cracks and holes in the walls.
 You can save money on the heat gained if you get cavity wall insulation.
-Some energy saving companies will give a grant to cover some of the insulation cost.
+Some energy-saving companies will give the grant to cover some of the insulation cost.

 6. Draught proofing